 I have been in love three times.
 The first two were effortless and painful.
-The third – the one that bloomed into what is today my marriage – was a very different beast.
+The third – the one that bloomed into my marriage – was a very different beast.

-The fact it was my most successful relationship also made it anxiety-wracking.
-With no obstacles in the way and a loving, willing partner, I was racked with the question, “Is this it?”
+For one, it was anxiety-wracking.
+With no outside obstacles, I agonized over the question “Is this it?”
 The moment of clarity never arrived.
 There was no bolt from the blue, no proof that I would never find someone better.
-I teetered, tottered, and came close to losing him as a result (rightly so).
+I teetered, tottered, and almost lost him as a result (rightly so).
 In the end, I leaped because I had learned a vital lesson not a moment too soon:

-Love – partnered love between two individuals – needn’t and shouldn’t be fulfilling in every conceivable way.
+Love – partnered love between two individuals – needn’t and shouldn’t be fulfilling in every way.

 “Spaces in your togetherness”